sharpmachine/framework/wp-content/plugins/advanced-custom-fields/readme.txt

 Advanced Custom Fields is the perfect solution for any wordpress website which needs more flexible data like other Content Management Systems.

 * Visually create your Fields
-* Select from multiple input types (text, textarea, wysiwyg, image upload, page link, select, checkbox, more to come)
+* Select from multiple input types (text, textarea, wysiwyg, image, file, page link, post object, relationship, select, checkbox, radio buttons, repeater, more to come)
 * Assign your fields to multiple edit pages (specific ID's, post types, post slugs, parent ID's, template names)
 * Add, Edit and reorder infinite rows to your fields
 * Easily load data through a simple and friendly API